decentraland/old-documentation/_posts/blockchain-interactions/2018-01-03-info-from-land.md

   > Note: Don't add a space between both coordinates.
 - `dcl status id`, where _id_ is an estate id, returns info about the scene with that estate id.

-> Note: Everything that's uploaded to IPFS is public and reachable through that network.
+> Note: Everything that's uploaded to our content server is public and reachable through that network.
 When you deploy a scene, by default you're not uploading the original source code for the scene, instead you upload a version that's compiled to minified JavaScript, which is a lot less readable.

 ## Get info from a wallet address